gravitee-lab/GraviteeCiCdOrchestrator/README.md

 * `typedoc`
 * `RxJS` to process asynchronous Circle CI API calls
 * [CLI Progess](https://www.npmjs.com/package/cli-progress#multi-bar-mode), to display a "multi progess bar", in the std output, and inform of execution progress for each dependency in a parallel execution set.
+* `Docker`, to containerize the Gravitee CICD Orchestrator

 # Buld, test n run